Amex Cobalt vs. TD Aeroplan Visa Infinite

 Highest acceptance: TD Aeroplan Visa Infinite Card

-Although many businesses accept American Express, it has yet to catch up to Visa, the world’s leading payment network.
-The TD Aeroplan VI is welcome in more than 170 countries and territories worldwide.
+Although many businesses accept American Express, it has yet to catch up to Visa, the world's leading payment network.
+The TD Aeroplan Visa Infinite Card is welcome in more than 170 countries and territories worldwide.

-Amex Cobalt interest rateTD Aeroplan VI interest rate
+American Express Cobalt Card interest rateTD Aeroplan Visa Infinite Card interest rate

 Purchases21.99%21.99%